FixedEffects/FixedEffectModels.jl/README.md

 ### Regressions with high dimensional categorical variables

 When a regression model `y = X β` contains a large number of high dimensional categorical variables, the design matrix is then generally too large to fit into memory.
-A typical method is to use conjugate gradient to solve the linear equation `X'Xβ = y`
+A typical method is to use conjugate gradient to solve the linear equation `X'X β = y`

 However, this method does not allow to obtain standard errors for the coefficients.
 Suppose you want to estimate `β` and their standard errors in the model `y = X β + D θ + e` where D corresponds to a high dimensional categorical variables.
 The overall method implemented in this package has two steps:

 1. `y, X`  are regressed on `D` by solving the following linear equation using conjugate gradient :

-  `D'Dα=D'y` and `D'Dβ=D'X`
+  `D'D α = D'y` and `D'D γ = D'X`

-2. The coefficients `b` (and their standard errors) are obtained by regressing the projected `y` on the projected `X` (Frisch Waugh-Lovell Theorem)
+2. The estimates for the coefficients `β` (and their standard errors) are obtained by regressing the projected `y` on the projected `X` (Frisch Waugh-Lovell Theorem)

 Similar methods are implemented in the Stata command `reghdfe` and the R command `felm`.